ilidemi/hutel/README.md

 ## Methods
 * POST `/api/points` with point in the body adds a new point to the storage, validating it against corresponding tag
 * GET `/api/points` returns the entire storage contents
-* PUT `/api/points` overwrites the entire storage, the body format is the same as result of the previous method; all points are validated against tags, if any single one doesn't pass validation, storage is not modified
+* PUT `/api/points` overwrites the entire storage, the body format is the same as result of the previous method; all points are validated against tags, if any given one doesn't pass validation, storage is not modified
+* GET `/api/tags` returns the entire tags config contents
+* PUT `/api/tags` overwrites the entire tags config, the body format is the same as result of the previous method; all existing points are validated against the new tags, if any given one doesn't pass validation, tags config is not modified